 GST from imported goods is collected by the Singapore Customs, while GST for goods and services in Singapore is collected by businesses when they sell goods and services.
-In his Budget 2021 speech, DPM Heng Swee Keat also announced that all smaller-ticketed goods purchased online from overseas will also be subject to GST.
+From 1 January 2023, all smaller-ticketed goods (valued at $400 or below) purchased online by consumers are also be subjected to GST.

 The reason for all this: GST is an important source of revenue for the Singapore government.
-In 2020, the Singapore government collected $9.9 billion in GST – this was more than 15% of the total operating revenue that the Singapore government collected in 2020.
-With a bigger collection pot, the government can spend more.
+In 2022, the Singapore government collected $14.5 billion in GST, which was more than 16% of the total operating revenue that the Singapore government in the year.
+With a bigger collection pot, the government can spend more public spending.